TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa6/readMe.txt

 	   			- &(devc->queue1)  **
 	   			- &(devc->queue2)  **

-	   		** For these two, while they are shared data, they are wait queue
+	   		** For these two, while they are shared data, they are just wait queues and used for signaling/conditional events

 	CR Pairs and their code reviews: